parham1998/Enhancing-High-Vocabulary-IA-with-a-Novel-Attention-Based-Pooling/README.md

 # Enhancing-High-Vocabulary-IA-with-a-Novel-Attention-Based-Pooling
-Official Pytorch Implementation of: "Enhancing High-Vocabulary Image Annotation with a Novel Attention-Based Pooling"
+Official Pytorch Implementation of: "[Enhancing High-Vocabulary Image Annotation with a Novel Attention-Based Pooling](https://doi.org/10.1007/s00371-024-03618-6)"

 ## Datasets
-There are three well-known datasets that are mostly used in AIA tasks.
+Three well-known datasets are mostly used in AIA tasks.
 In addition, we have utilized a dataset with a significantly larger number of images and a vocabulary list consisting of 500 words, which has a very high level of complexity.
 The table below provides details about these datasets.
-It is also possible to download them by the given links.
+It is also possible to download them from the links provided.
 (After downloading each dataset, replace its 'images' folder with the corresponding 'images' folder in the 'datasets' folder).

 | *Dataset* | *Num of images* | *Num of training images* | *Num of testing images*  | *Num of vocabularies*  | *Labels per image*  | *Image per label* |
 | :------------: | :-------------: | :-------------: | :-------------: | :------------: | :-------------: | :-------------: |